 Your doctor or specialist nurse can prescribe creams or pessaries that contain oestrogen.
-Very little of the oestrogen is absorbed.
-So it is unlikely to affect your breast cancer.
+Very little of the oestrogen is absorbed so it's unlikely to affect your breast cancer.

 Bone thinning and early menopause

 Exercise can help to build up your bones and stop them becoming weak.
-This needs to be exercise that puts pressure on your bones (weight bearing exercise), such as walking, cycling or exercise in the gym.
+This needs to be exercise that puts pressure on your bones (weight bearing exercise), such as walking, jogging, hiking or exercise in the gym.
 Swimming doesn't help because you are supported by the water.